 Also: Modern architecture discussions include De Stijl era with, Gerrit Rietveld, the famous modern-style Truus Schröder-Schräder house and important adjacent buildings.

-Utrecht is the key religious center of Catholicism in the Netherlands, and it still is the seat of the Roman Catholic archbishop.
+Utrecht has been and is the key religious center of Catholicism in the Netherlands, and it still is the seat of the Roman Catholic archbishop.
 Right in the center we find the large Cathedral / Duomo (Dom) with its 110 meter high tower – and close by we find the most important museum of Christianity in the Netherlands.
 Named Catharijne convent, it exhibits objects from various religious branches in well designed spacious galleries.